earthai-tech/k-diagram/paper.md

 enables researchers and practitioners to identify model biases, understand forecast degradation over time, and communicate uncertainty characteristics more effectively.
-The package is designed to be a practical extension to the standard forecasting workflow [@Hong2025], providing the visual evidence needed for more robust model evaluation and trustworthy, context-aware decision-making.
+The package is designed to be a practical extension to the standard forecasting workflow, providing the visual evidence needed for more robust model evaluation and trustworthy, context-aware decision-making.